yzhong52/Smart_Assertion/README.md

 And also, the output of the original `assert` is ugly and hard to read.
 The output of smart_assert give the same error message in a much more elegent way.

+Notes:

-This is only tested under windows.
+1. This is only compatible under windows.
+2. Its usage is similar to static_assert in C++ 11

 Sample usage
 ===============